 One of the most challenging things about making homemade french fries is cutting the potatoes.
 To cut the sweet potato into even sticks, start by slicing the potato lengthwise into even slabs.
-How thick you make these slabs will determine the thickness of your fries; a quarter inch is one of the most popular sizes.
+How thick you make these slabs will determine the thickness of your fries; a 1/4″ (0.6 cm) is one of the most popular sizes.
 However, you can go thicker or thinner depending on your preference.
 Next, stack those slabs, making sure their flat edges are aligned.
 Cross-cut them lengthwise into sticks, making sure to maintain the same thickness as before.
 If you cut each slab a quarter inch thick, this cut should also be a quarter inch thick.
 The most important thing is that the dimensions are even.

 Use an airfryer.
 The reason air fryer is superior to any type of oven is that it uses what Philips has patented as “Rapid-Air Technology”.
 This means that hot air is circulating very, very quickly around whatever food you are cooking, and in doing so, it evenly cooks food.
 Moreover, the quickly moving hot air gives your food a fried feel and taste without you having to actually fry anything.

 If you don’t own an air fryer, but still want to make sweet potato fries, try the oven.
 As I said, I haven’t had success with it, but perhaps you will.
 Also, if you have any tips for making oven-baked sweet potato fries, please, share them below.
 I would also love to know if any of you have had success with baking sweet potatoes fries.